-The repeal of Don’t Ask Don’t Tell is official now, so it’s a good time to recall this recent The Daily Show video aimed at Senator John McCain.
+The repeal of Don’t Ask Don’t Tell is official now, so it’s a good time to recall the this The Daily Show video aimed at Senator John McCain.
 McCain has a track record of changing the basis for his opposition to repealing DADT.
 And as it became clear that repeal was imminent, Jon Stewart and team wanted him to know that It gets worse, referring to McCain’s legacy in the wake of defending a policy that has restricted the rights of gays in the U.S. military.

 Comedy enlisted to makes a point about LGBT civil rights has given us a lot of great funny in recent years, like Prop 8 the Musical and Stephen Colbert’s parody of the pro-Prop 8 Gathering Storm ad.
 But as is often the case there are serious issues at the root of the laughter.
 The Daily Show sketch references two awareness campaigns and it’s worth taking a moment to mention them both.

 The ad referred to in the Daily Show piece, in which the Senator’s wife Cindy McCain appears, is from The NOH8 Campaign, which begain in late 2008 in response to California’s Proposition 8 which banned gay marriage…